 “That could potentially start a source of heat which could cause a fire directly under the belt which is on coal so now we’ve got one conveyor running and it’s operating purely on clay.

 “We’ve got a quarter of the number of conveyors we’ve had previously running in the mine and they’re running on clay which is non-combustible-type material.”

-Four 30,00 litre water carts will also help as first responders in the event of a fire, carrying eight to 10 times more water than a standard CFA pumper.
+Four 30,000-litre water carts will also help first responders in the event of a fire.
+Each cart carries eight to 10 times more water than a standard CFA pumper.

 “Part of the fire preparedness issue is around rehabilitation and they’ve clearly done a lot over the last couple of years to make that work,” he said.